 Climate Change: In recent days our Canadian news media channels have been filled with alarming claims about the speed of climate change around the world and especially in Canada.
 According to some so-called meteorological authorities, climate change in Canada is happening at a rate that is more than two times faster than anywhere else in the world.
-That statistic is one thing, but even worse is the notion that this increase in temperature is the result of human-caused carbon emissions.
-My questions and doubts about these claims were confirmed recently when I listened to at least two Canadian protagonists who countered these notions — namely Tim Ball and Mark Steyn.
-These knowledgeable communicators make it clear that though there is some truth that there has been an up-tick in temperature around the world in the last several decades, this is not unusual at various times in the history of our world.
-For example, there is evidence for a period of global warming in the early middle ages which was followed by a mini ice-age in the latter part of that period.
-And the notion that these climate changes are caused by human indulgences is entirely speculative and ultimately preposterous.
+That statistic is one thing, but even worse is the notion that this increase in temperature is necessarily the result of human-caused carbon emissions.
+My questions and doubts about these claims were confirmed recently when I listened to Richard Lindzen, the atmospheric physicist from Prager University.
+He makes it clear that though there is some truth that there has been an up-tick in temperature around the world in the last several decades, this is not unusual at various times in the history of our world.
+There is evidence for a period of global warming in the early middle ages which was followed by a mini ice-age in the latter part of that period.
+So the notion that these climate changes are caused entirely by human indulgences is speculative.
 Though it’s a biblical concept that we should seek to be good stewards of the resources at our disposal, it seems wrong to attribute all of our climate changes in the world merely to human activity.
 At the least, I don’t believe governments like our own have the capacity to effectively control climate change by taxing consumers on their use of fossil fuels.

 Sexual Orientation: For a long time, I have known that there is not one serious scientific study that has been able to demonstrate a genetic reason for homosexual tendencies.
 Yet that is exactly the rational behind a movement that has been able to convince the general public that a propensity toward homosexuality is the same as the reason for one’s racial identity.
 Those of us who take the Bible seriously know that there is no provision in the sacred text for this sexual aberration just as there isn’t for fornication or sexual adultery.
 It is clear from the first couple of chapters of Genesis that God’s plan for sexual difference was for the purpose of human completeness, mutual support, and the procreation of children.
 In so many obvious ways, it is evident that God’s intention has always been for sexual expression to be fulfilled within the confines of a covenantal marriage relationship between a man and a woman.
 Jesus affirms this specific purpose for marriage in Matthew 19:4, 5.
 Of course, we know that such a standard is not easy for us to uphold because of the tendency for all of us to transgress against God’s plan and His law.
 But admitting and dealing with transgression is a lot different than somehow trying to justify our sexually immoral tendencies.